-On November 1st, I think many parents must throw up their arms and wonder, “What are we going to do with our leftover Halloween candy?”
+On November 1st, do you find yourself wondering, “What are we going to do with our leftover Halloween candy?”

 The amount of candy our kids can receive is staggering.
 It is estimated that the average pillowcase can hold up to 1,600 pieces of candy when fully stuffed!

-Even more impressive (maybe that’s not the right word? – ha!) is the fact that the average kid consumes up to 3 cups of sugar on Halloween – that’s equal to 7,000 calories and about 169 sugar cubes!
+Even more impressive (maybe that’s not the right word? – ha!) is the fact that the average kid consumes up to 3 cups of sugar on Halloween – that’s equal to about 169 sugar cubes!

-While we generally let them enjoy the day (and eat a lot of candy!), what we do with the leftover Halloween candy has a huge impact on their health and well-being for the next few weeks and months!
+But what we do with our kids’ leftover Halloween candy can have an impact on their health and well-being for the next few weeks and months!

 Some of the links below are affiliate links.
 This means that I may make a small commission if you click through or purchase at no cost to you.
 For more information, click here.